 Students suspended twice as a consequence of having been found responsible for academic misconduct are eligible to apply for readmission no sooner than five years after the date of the second withdrawal.

-The privilege of a group to be recognized at Duke University also may be suspended or revoked (dissolution).
+The privilege of a group to be recognized at Duke University may be suspended or revoked (dissolution).

 Suspension of Activity (Group)